-The treatment starts off with a crushed grapeseed extract blended into base which includes grapeseed oil.
+The treatment starts off with a crushed grapeseed extract blended into the base, which includes grapeseed oil.
 This is used to perform a body exfoliation in order to rid the skin of the build-up of dead cells, as well as to soften the skin.
-After being exfoliated in this manner, the skin is also more able to absorb active vitamins, minerals and trace elements.
+After being exfoliated in this manner, the skin is also more able to absorb active vitamins, minerals, and trace elements.

 Step 2: 20-Minute Soak

-After the exfoliation, the guest enters into the bath, which is filled with freeze-dried grape skin, grape pulp and grapeseed extract, together with a bottle of Tinta Barroca wine from the owners’ farm – called Tranquility.
+After the exfoliation, the guest enters the bath, which is filled with freeze-dried grape skin, grape pulp, and grapeseed extract, together with a bottle of Tinta Barroca wine from the owners’ farm – called Tranquility.
 For the next 20 minutes or so, the guest will relax, submerged in the bath, while the skin benefits from the high polyphenol content in the wine and extract.
-Polyphenols are known for their free radical fighting ability.
+Polyphenols are known for their free-radical fighting ability.